 As a next step, cities with an amenable enabling environment and sufficiently mature investment idea receive dedicated financial advisory services to help with project prioritization, market sounding and pitching, valuation, financial modeling and a review of potential regulatory gridlocks.

 Where applicable, CRP is further expanding the application of risk-mitigation tools such as guarantees to provide incentives for private sector participation.

-CRP has engaged with 60 cities spanning all World Bank regions, where it has influenced 20 ongoing and future projects totaling over $2.2 billion of World Bank lending.
-Work will continue with those cities already engaged, and an additional 25 new cities will be brought into the program in 2019.
+CRP has engaged with over 90 cities spanning all World Bank regions, where it has influenced 20 ongoing and future projects totaling over $2.2 billion of World Bank lending.
+This includes 35 new cities that were added in FY 19.

 The CRP is generously supported by contributions from the Swiss Confederation State Secretariat for Economic Affairs (SECO), the Republic of Austria, and the Global Facility for Disaster Reduction and Recovery (GFDRR).